Developer Guide

 Alternative 1 (current choice): Modify the parser to parse the

-, accepting a special flag to indicate all applicants should be deleted.- Pros: Easy to implement, shares the same model with
+Selection, accepting a special flag to indicate all applicants should be deleted.- Pros: Easy to implement, shares the same model with

-. - Cons:
+edit ALL. - Cons:

-and its related parsers may become harder to test since its behaviour is now different depending on the user input.
+DeleteCommandand its related parsers may become harder to test since its behaviour is now different depending on the user input.

 - Pros: Easy to implement, shares the same model with